 Why should my site be STARR Certified?

-The main reason to be STARR Certified is to be part of a network of stakeholders that are employing standardized best practices within their organizations and are advancing mental health clinical research by:
+The main reason to be STARR Certified is to be part of a community of sites, CROs and pharma that are working together to develop and draw on a set of best practices within their organizations to advance mental health clinical research by:

 - cultivating community engagement;